Construction of $p$-energy measures associated with strongly local $p$-energy forms: Korevaar--Schoen-type -energy forms and canonical energy measures Korevaar--Schoen type p-energy forms and canonical energy measures

-In this section, we review the results in \cite{AB,KSKS} on $p$-energy measures associated with Korevaar--Schoen-type $p$-energy forms named after \cite{KoSc} and apply our results to them.
-Note that we still make Assumption \ref{asm1}; in \cite{AB}, the case $p=1$ is also considered, but we do not focus on this. \begin{defi} Let $ \boldsymbol{k}=\{k_r\}_{r>0}$ be a family of $[0,\infty]$-valued Borel measurable functions on $X\times X$.
-For $u\in L^p(m)$, we define
+In this section, we review the results of \cite{AB,KSKS} on $p$-energy measures associated with Korevaar--Schoen-type $p$-energy forms (named after Korevaar and Schoen \cite{KoSc}), and apply the results of the previous sections to this class.
+Recall that we continue to assume Assumption \ref{asmspace}: in \cite{AB} the case $p=1$ is also considered, but we do not discuss it here.